AlexJSully/Publication-Figure-Retrieval/docs/faq.md

 2. **Articles have no figures**:
     - Some articles may not contain extractable figures
-    - Check the metadata files for article details
+    - Check the console output for per-article processing logs

 3. **Network issues**:
     - Check console output for error messages